Michigan Court Records

 What are Misdemeanors in Michigan?

-- The gravity of damage or injury caused to another person
+- The extent of harm or injury inflicted on another person

-- The number of drugs in a person’s custody and whether there is evidence of intent to trade or disperse the drugs.
+- The quantity of drugs in a person’s possession and any evidence of intent to distribute.

-The seriousness of the misdemeanor crime committed is what determines the severity of the punishment that will be dispensed.
-The state of Michigan classifies misdemeanors into three major groups.
-In order of intensity, they include;
+The seriousness of the misdemeanor offense determines the severity of the punishment imposed.
+The state of Michigan classifies misdemeanors into three main categories, listed in order of severity:

-- High court misdemeanors which are similar to felonies and are punishable up to two years in prison.
+- High court misdemeanors: Prosecuted similarly to felonies and punishable by up to 2 years in prison

-- Misdemeanors punishable by up to 93 days in jail.
+- 93-day misdemeanors: Carry a maximum penalty of up to 93 days in prison.

-According to the state of Michigan courts on misdemeanors matters, there are also traffic and non-traffic misdemeanor cases.
-Both cases begin when a law enforcement officer issues a Uniform Law Citation (ticket) declaring that a person has violated a local ordinance (local law), or a state law when the penalty for that offense involves a jail sentence for 93 days or less.
-In this case, a warrant is not needed to arrest such an individual.
+According to Michigan courts, misdemeanor cases can involve both traffic and non-traffic offenses.
+These cases typically begin when a law enforcement officer issues a Uniform Law Citation (ticket), stating that a person violated either a local ordinance or a state law where the penalty carries a jail sentence of 93 days or less.
+In such situations, law enforcement does not need a warrant to make an arrest.

 What are Examples of Misdemeanors in Michigan?